-Two-time letterwinner for the Blue Hens • team captain • one of seven international players on the team in 2015 • versatile player that can play as many positions as she displays a solid offensive and defensive skill set and is well developed tactically • has always been fortunate to learn from strong players around her • second on the active career scoring list with 59 points on 24 goals and 11 assists • one career hat trick • CAA Player of the Year (2013) • CAA Rookie of the Year (2013) • Longstreth/NFHCA Second Team All-American (2014) • two-time Longstreth/NFHCA All-Mid Atlantic Region First Team honoree.
+Two-time letterwinner for the Blue Hens • team captain • one of seven international players on the team in 2015 • versatile player that can play as many positions as she displays a solid offensive and defensive skill set and is well developed tactically • has always been fortunate to learn from strong players around her • tied for ninth in program history with 95 career points and 39 career goals • tied for 14th all-time with 17 career assists • seven career game-winning goals • one career hat trick • has started all 66 games played during three-year career • CAA Player of the Year (2013) • CAA Rookie of the Year (2013) • Longstreth/NFHCA Second Team All-American (2014) • Longstreth/NFHCA First Team All-American (2015) • three-time Longstreth/NFHCA All-Mid Atlantic Region First Team and All-CAA First Team honoree.

 Longstreth/NFHCA Second Team All-American and All-Mid Atlantic Region First Team selection • First Team All-CAA and CAA All-Tournament Team honoree • ECAC Second Team All-Star • Synapse Sports Third Team All-American • helped guide the Blue Hens to their second consecutive CAA Tournament title and NCAA Tournament appearance • finished second on the team and sixth in the CAA with 27 total points and 11 goals • ranked 67th nationally with 0.5 goals per game and 82nd with 1.23 points per game • named the CAA Player of the Week on Oct.
 14 after posting an incredible game-winning goal in which she received a perfect pass from Michaela Patzner and scooped it over the Princeton goalie’s head and into the cage for a thrilling double overtime victory against the Tigers on Oct.
 10 • also collected game-winning goals against California (Sept.
 1) and Villanova (Sept.
 19) • team co-captain with Allie Mikelson • Gladiator by SGI/NFHCA National Academic squad • CoSIDA Academic All-American nominee • CAA Academic Honor Roll.